 This unique story for older kids holds a special place in our hearts, and on our list.
 In the 1950s, an English teacher strives to help his students "carpe diem" and make the most of their experience, though it attracts the attention of a very conservative headmaster.
 Ages 13 and up.

 Based on Disney’s 1961 film The Absent-Minded Professor, Flubber details the saga of Phillip Brainard (Robin Williams), a professor who attempts to create a new source of energy to save a local college.
 On the day of his wedding (his third wedding date, to be exact), he accidentally creates flubber, a rubbery substance with a big personality.
+Ages 8 and up.

 In Happy Feet and Happy Feet 2, Robin Williams voices Ramon, a dominant male Adélie penguin, and Lovelace, a male Rockhopper penguin who considers himself a guru and ladies man.
 Both films detail the life of young Mumble, a penguin with a terrible singing voice and a penchant for tapdancing.
+All ages.

 When new night security guard Larry Daley takes post at the Museum of Natural History, he quickly learns that he’s bitten off a lot more than he can chew.
 The museum’s exhibits come to life from dusk until dawn thanks to an ancient curse from an Egyptian stone, and Teddy Roosevelt (Robin Williams) is one of the only statues to help him control the chaos.
 In the second film, Daley sets out to retrieve Jedediah and Octavius after they are accidentally shipped to the Smithsonian.
+Ages 7 and up.